Europe faces canola shortage | The Western Producer

 Consumption is forecast at 18.66 billion litres, a 2.6 percent increase over 2020 but not quite back to the pre-COVID level of 18.82 billion litres in 2019.

-Biodiesel demand is expected to rebound in 2021 in part due to economic recovery in many member states but also due to increased blending mandates in Italy, the Netherlands, Poland, Portugal, Slovakia, Spain and the United Kingdom in 2021.
+Biodiesel demand is expected to rebound in 2021 partly because of economic recovery in many member states but also due to increased blending mandates in Italy, the Netherlands, Poland, Portugal, Slovakia, Spain and the United Kingdom in 2021.

 “That’s positive news here on the demand side for canola,” said Burnett.